Learning mindfulness meditation for beginners doesn’t have to be difficult.

 5. Mantra vs Mindfulness Meditation

 Mantra meditation uses the repetition or a phrase, or a sound, to drop your mind into deeper levels of relaxation.
 It can be a great choice for beginners, as you’re replacing your regular levels of mental chatter with an easy-to-repeat phrase.

 Usually, the vibrations from mantra practice can be quite relaxing, and it’s much easier to drop into deeper levels of mind and states of relaxation, especially when you’re first beginning.
 One of the most popular forms of mantra meditation in the West is Transcendental Meditation, or TM.

-Our Favorite Simple Mindfulness Meditation Exercises
+Our Favorite Simple Mindfulness Meditation for Beginners Exercises

 There are a variety of mindfulness meditation techniques for beginners to choose from.
 Mindfulness can be a great, portable, practice.
 If sitting and practicing mindfulness meditation seems impossible for you, then why don’t you give some of the exercises below a try.

 Once you’ve built up somewhat of a foundation it’ll be much easier to sit with yourself.
 Below you’ll find our ten favorite mindfulness exercises to inspire your mindfulness meditation practice, and make mindfulness a regular part of your life.